 The problem can be represented mathematically as 8 x 4 = □.
-Eight is the multiplier and represents the number of sets.
-Four is the number in each set and represents the unit rate of “four eggs per carton.”
+Eight represents the number of sets (the multiplier).
+Four is the number in each set (multiplicand) and represents the unit rate of “four eggs per carton.”
 The x symbol represents “of” in the sense of connecting eight sets of four.
 The empty box is the product or total and the equals sign represents sameness of quantity or balance.

 Division with equal sets takes two forms depending on which factor is unknown.
 Sharing division comes for equally distributing a total number of objects, the dividend, into a given number shares (the divisor), which results in an amount per share (the quotient).
 For example: